DidulaJeewandara/Q-learning-GAME/README.md

 AI: PyTorch (Deep Q-Network with Experience Replay).

-How should you ready your pc or laptop to run this small game:
+How should you ready your pc or laptop to run this small game

       you will be needed to install pytorch,pygame and numpy libraries